SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Toggle features using a combination of hand gestures and trigger/reset gestures.
+Toggle clone functions using a combination of hand gestures and trigger/reset gestures.
 See **Gesture Mapping** for a usage explanation.

 Recommended for users who prefer the gestures to persist without being held.